LyudmilaKostanyan/DataRace/README.md

 ---

+## What is a Data Race?

+A **data race** happens when:

+* Two or more threads access the same memory location concurrently.
+* At least one of the accesses is a write.
+* There is no proper synchronization (e.g. no mutex or atomic protection).

+This causes **undefined behavior** — the program might produce incorrect results, crash, or behave differently each time it runs.
+Data races are subtle and often hard to reproduce, which makes them dangerous in concurrent systems.

+Proper synchronization using tools like `std::mutex`, `std::atomic`, or other concurrency primitives prevents data races.

+---

 ## Problem Description

 When multiple threads access and modify a shared variable without proper synchronization, **race conditions** may occur, leading to unpredictable or incorrect program behavior.